compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 3. On the settings page, click on `Add license`, under `Compositeur Digital license`.
 4. Enter your username and password.
-5. Click on `Sign in`
+5. Click on `Sign in`.
 6. You're connected!
 Your name appears under `Compositeur Digital license`.

 Once you are back on the app start page, your license information appears at the bottom right corner.

-**Note** : The device will remember you, and when you'll start a new session on your device, Compositeur Digital UX will use your account.
+**Note** : The device will store your credentials.
+The Compositeur Digital UX will use the last signed-in account anytime you start a new session.

+### Sign-out method

 At any time, you can freely decide to sign out.